 Public transportation and especially trains provide the easiest, fastest, and cheapest way for getting to the Berlin Brandenburg Airport (BER) in the German capital.
-The Airport Express trains provide the fastest transportation for most travelers to downtown Berlin Hauptbahnhof and many parts of the city.
-S-Bahn trains are also useful for travelers heading to many parts of Berlin city.
-Direct trains, including sometimes high-speed ICE trains, connect Berlin Brandenburg Airport with Potsdam, Dresden, and other cities in eastern Germany, Poland, and the Czech Republic.
-Taxis and airport transfer shuttle services are of course also be available – Taxi2Airport quotes around €50 for a single trip from the airport to Berlin Mitte or Kurfürstendamm area.
-The abbreviation BBI is often seen but is incorrect – BER is the official code for Berlin’s new airport.
+The Airport Express trains (Flughafen Express FEX) are the fastest transportation for most travelers to downtown Berlin Hauptbahnhof and many parts of the city.
+Regional and S-Bahn trains are also useful for travelers heading to many parts of Berlin city.
+Direct trains connect Berlin Brandenburg Airport with Potsdam, Dresden, Rostock, and other cities in Germany.
+Taxis and airport transfer shuttle services are also available – pre-booked airport transfers are around €60 for a trip from the airport to Berlin Mitte or the Kurfürstendamm area.

 The basic public transportation fare to Berlin Brandenburg Airport from downtown Berlin is a standard ABC ticket. the Berlin Welcome Card is a good savings option that includes transportation and discounts at sights in Berlin.
 Surcharges are payable on express buses and long-distance trains (e.g. ICE, IC, EC) but not on U, S, RB, RE, or FEX trains and Berlin public transportation buses (BVG).

 Trains to New Berlin Brandenburg International Airport (BER)

 Trains are the best and easiest option for most passengers traveling to Berlin Brandenburg International Airport (BER).
 The airport terminal train station, “Flughafen BER“, is in the basement of the airport’s main terminal with the distance between the train and check-in counters as short as 50 meters.